posva/unplugin-vue-router/README.md

   // `getFileBasedRouteName()` (the default) and `getPascalCaseRouteName()`.
 Import any
   // of them within your `vite.config.ts` file.
   getRouteName: (routeNode) => myOwnGenerateRouteName(routeNode),

+  // Customizes the default langage for `<route>` blocks
+  // json5 is just a more permissive version of json
+  routeBlockLang: 'json5',
 })
 ```